There is nothing you need to do to acheive enlightenment.

 ... there is no process to learn because I cannot learn to achieve something that I already am.

 Presence is totally effortless and is nearer to me than breathing.
-Presence can only be allowed
+Presence can only be allowed and recognized.

 -- Tony Parsons in As It Is - The Open Secret of Spiritual Awakening, pg 38